Etan31/SchedBin-Scheduler-for-Garbage-Collection-/README.md

 ## Features
 - CRUD(Create, Read, Update, Delete)  to FIrebase
 - View Schedule from 3rd Party Calendar API
+- Two user: Admins set the collection dates; and users can view the schedule.

 ## Tools & Technology used
 - Java